hindu-comm/weblogs/manasataramgini/2016/09/2016-09-18_leaves-from-the-scrapbook.md

 Somakhya was utterly disappointed and the next day he asked me for he sheet of paper on which he had drawn the hyperbolic trisection of an angle, perhaps with a longing for the stolen box.
-I took it out and we looked at each other in horror: the hyperbola had utterly vanished\!
+I took it out and we looked at each other in horror: the hyperbola had utterly vanished!
 I could read Somakhya’s mind that he was beginning to have conflicting feelings about the box.
 However, he could not take the theft lying down.
 Via several inquiries he obtained evidence that the thief was